nextcloud/nextcloudpi/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---
 name: ⛔ Support Question
-about: See the FAQ or use the forums to ask for technical help.
+about: Do NOT ask here - Use the forum

 ---